Meet The Office of Sustainability Staff

 Kelsey joined the Office of Sustainability in July 2016 as the manager of the Civic Center Edible Garden.
 She will be teaching the Edible Garden's monthly classes, as well as training the Sustainability interns on gardening techniques, and guiding them into teaching classes as well.

 Kelsey is also a gardener in the Farm + Food Lab, a demonstration garden in Orange County Great Park, and loves sharing urban agriculture techniques and ideas between her work at the two gardens.

 Prior to working with the Office of Sustainability, Kelsey earned her B.S. in Environmental Science and Policy from California State University, Long Beach.
 During her time as a student, she interned with Long Beach Organic, a network of several different community gardens throughout the city, which was her introduction into a passion for urban agriculture and community gardening.

 Blanca Diaz joined Sustainable Long Beach in October 2017.
 Prior to joining our team, Blanca Volunteered in a native plant nursery where she grew a deep respect for the plants.
 Blanca has worked as a farmer and garden educator with kids ranging from pre-k to 8th grade.
 She is passionate about native plant restoration, science, ecology and ethnobotany.
 When not tending the land, Blanca serves the community as an herbalist and teacher.

 Blanca will be assisting development of the Native Plant Nursery at Willow Springs Park, along with maintenance of the new 12 acre restoration project at the park.
 She hopes to soon host classes focusing on the care of California native plants and more.

-Willow Springs Native Plant Nursery, Pilot Compost Pickup Program, Tree Planting Program
+Willow Springs Native Plant Nursery and Restoration Area, Tree Planting Program